Building the Mako Server with BAS

 The generated C file tokengen.c includes SharkTrustX settings for the demo portal local.makoserver.net.
 If you're using your own SharkTrustX portal, replace tokengen.c with the version generated by your portal.
 To exclude this code, compile with the NO_SHARKTRUST macro.
 Do not include tokengen.c in your build, as MakoMain.c includes it as a header file.

-The src/EncryptionKey.h file contains a binary random number of variable lengths the product designer (you) sets.
-This number is consistent across all firmware copies and supplemented with additional per-device-specific entropy.
-The per-device-specific entropy is platform-dependent and may require custom code.
+The src/EncryptionKey.h file contains a binary random number of variable length the product designer (you) set.
+This number is consistent across all firmware copies and supplemented with additional per-device-specific entropy (DDUI).
 Instead of modifying EncryptionKey.h, you may create a new file called NewEncryptionKey.h and compile with the NewEncryptionKey macro.

 For security reasons, the Lua-based TPM implementation, which is loaded and initialized by the C code, is embedded in the Mako Server binary.
 The file MakoTPM.lua has been renamed to .config, zipped, converted to a C code, and included in the Mako Server as tpm.h.
 The file MakoMain.c includes this file and initializes the TPM during startup.
 The Lua TPM code calculates a pre-master secret based on the data provided by the C code.
 This pre-master secret forms the basis for generating multiple unique secrets, instrumental in creating TPM keys.
 These keys are not stored but are regenerated with each system restart, significantly reducing the risk of key leakage.

-The following is recommended to secure the pre-master key.
-The Macro USE_DBGMON should not be set, and the code should be compiled with macro NO_LDEBUG set to disable the Lua debug API.
+In addition to NDEBUG, the following settings are recommended to secure the softTPM: do not define USE_DBGMON, and compile with NO_LDEBUG to disable the Lua debug API.